rufooooooo/fizzbuzz-challange/README.md

 # 🐍 FizzBuzz Python Implementation

-A clean and efficient Python solution to the classic FizzBuzz programming interview question.
+A clean and efficient Python solution to the classic FizzBuzz programming question.

 ## 🎯 What is FizzBuzz?
 FizzBuzz is a common coding test where: